BV-BRC/BV-BRC-CLI/README.md

-# PATRIC Command Line Interface
+# BV-BRC Command Line Interface

 The [BV-BRC](https://www.bv-brc.org) is an integration of different types of data and software tools that support research on bacterial